 Let’s continue to move our work and our world to equity, and social liberation.

-More about The Program Facilitator
+More about The Program Facilitators

 James Cersonsky is an organizer and communicator based in West Philly.
 From 2016-2019, he served as ED of the Pennsylvania Student Power Network, where he coordinated economic and social justice campaigns covering 30 campuses.
 Originally from New Haven, CT, he’s helped lead campaigns to elect a progressive majority to New Haven’s Board of Alderman and to win a union for adjunct faculty at Duke University.
 He also spent 4 years editing the Nation magazine’s youth section.